 Both equilibrium and fixed points are simply referenced as steady states.
-The matrix $\mathbf{A}$ of the linearized system is called the Jacobian of the system.
+The matrix A of the linearized system is called the Jacobian of the system.

-Appendix B

-Monte Carlo Simulations in Drug Release
+Appendix B Monte Carlo Simulations in Drug Release

-Models that, either naturally or through approximation, can be discretized are suitable for study using Monte Carlo simulations.
-As an example, we give a brief outline below of the simulations of drug release from cylinders assuming Fickian diffusion of drug and excluded volume interactions.
+Models that can be discretized either naturally or through approximation are suitable for study using Monte Carlo simulations.
+As an example, we have provided a brief outline below of drug release simulations from cylinders assuming Fickian drug diffusion and excluded volume interactions.
 This means that each molecule occupies a volume V where no other molecule can be at the same time.

-First, a 3-dimensional lattice in the form of a cube with $L^3$ sites is constructed.
+First, a three-dimensional lattice in the form of a cube with $L^3$ sites is constructed.
 Next, a cylinder inside this cubic lattice is defined.
 The cylinder can leak from its side, but not from its top or bottom.
 A site is uniquely defined by its 3 indices i, j, k (coordinates).
 The sites are labeled as follows (R is the radius of the cylinder):

-- When for a site $(R-1)^2 \le i^2 + j^2 \le R^2$ , it is considered to be a leak site and it is marked as such. - If $i^2 + j^2 \leq (R-1)^2$ , then it belongs to the interior of the cylinder and it can host drug molecules. - If, on the other hand, $i^2 + j^2 > R^2$ , then it is outside the cylinder, and it is marked as a restricted area, so that particles are not allowed to go there; cf. Figure B.1 for a schematic.
+- When for a site $(R-1)^2 \le i^2 + j^2 \le R^2$ , it is considered to be a leak site and it is marked as such. - If $i^2 + j^2 \le (R-1)^2$ , then it belongs to the interior of the cylinder and it can host drug molecules. - If, on the other hand, $i^2 + j^2 > R^2$ , then it is outside the cylinder, and it is marked as a restricted area, so that particles are not allowed to go there; cf. Figure B.1 for a schematic.